 Best Delta 8 THC Pre-rolls: Area 52

-Area 52 is a California-based manufacturer of cannabinoid extracts.
+Area 52 is a Nevada-based manufacturer of cannabinoid extracts.
 The brand specializes in minor cannabinoids, such as delta 8 THC, CBN, CBG, and CBC.

 The current focus of Area 52 is the line of delta 8 THC products from the highly concentrated distillate.
 Area 52 offers traditional formats like tinctures, gummies, vape carts, and pre-rolled joints.